Robust Bayesian Scene Reconstruction with Retrieval-Augmented Priors for Precise Grasping and Planning: Related Works

 \section{Related Works}

 There are many different ways of representing 3D geometry of a scene.
-In the mapping literature, techniques such as truncated signed distance functions \cite{oleynikova2016signed} build voxelized representations of an environment.
+In the mapping literature, memory-intensive voxels are used as a representation of the environment.
 Hilbert maps \cite{ramos2016hilbert}, on the other hand, are a continuous occupancy map that takes the form of a linear function over some hinge point feature space.
 Hilbert map representations have also been extended to Bayesian Hilbert maps of various forms \cite{senanayake2017bayesian, senanayake2018automorphing, zhi2019continuous}.
 Neural implicit functions have also been used to represent continuous 3D geometry \cite{park2019deepsdf, mescheder2019occupancy, sitzmann2020implicit}.
-Other representations are built using differentiable rendering and combining multiple views, especially for novel-view synthesis.
-A Neural radiance field (NeRF) \cite{mildenhall2021nerf} is an example of this, in which a neural network maps 3D position to density and color.
-3D Gaussian splatting \cite{kerbl20233d} tackles a similar but with a set of Gaussians instead of a neural network.
+Other representations are built using differentiable rendering and combining multiple views \cite{mildenhall2021nerf, kerbl20233d}.
 Foundation models have also been developed for this task in \cite{Wang_2024_CVPR} and applied to robotics \cite{sim_geo_pose2024}.
-Other representation primitives have been studied, including super quadrics \cite{liu2022robust}.
+We instead focus on the harder problem of reconstruction from only a single-view.